TigaJi/GeneralBacktest/README.txt

-A simplt, realistic tool to backtest trading strategies.
+A simple, realistic tool to backtest trading strategies.